 My name is Angie, I’m a self-taught baker and I’ve been baking for over 10 years.
 Where I live, people are quite new to western-style cakes.
 I constantly have to explain to people the difference between one cake and another.

-In this article, I will talk about red velvet cake and chocolate cake, and the key similarities and differences between the two.
+In this article, I will talk about the differences between red velvet cake and chocolate cake.

 Keep reading to learn all about it!